Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Quasinormal modes in the Penrose limit of a static spherically symmetric spacetime

 \subsection{Unstable circular orbits of photons}

-Since we are interested in the Penrose limit geometry adapted to an unstable circular orbit of photons (UCOP), let us review the null geodesics and UCOP in a static spherically symmetric spacetime in this subsection.
+Since we are interested in the PL geometry adapted to a UCOP, let us review the null geodesics and UCOP in a static spherically symmetric spacetime in this subsection.
 Let us write the metric of a static spherically symmetric spacetime as follows:

 Because of the symmetry, we can focus on the equatorial surface, and in what follows we set $\theta=\pi/2$ without loss of generality.
-Then the Lagrangian for null geodesics is given by
+Then the Lagrangian for a free particle motion is given by

 where the dot `` $\dot{}$ " denotes the derivative with respect to an affine parameter and ${\cal L}$ is set to zero for a null geodesic.
-The equations of motion for a null geodesic are obtained as
+The equations of motion are obtained as

 where $E$ and $L$ are the constants of motion associated with the time translation and rotation symmetries, and the effective potential $V(r)$ is given as

 with

 The second-order derivative for the radial motion can be obtained as